IOBR/book/docs/install-iobr.md

    * `generateRef()`: generate a novel gene reference matrix for a specific feature such as infiltrating cell, through the  SVR and lsei algorithm.
 </br>

-* <div style="color:green">**Signature Module: calculate signature scores, estimate phenotype related signatures and corresponding genes, and evaluate signatures generated from single-cell RNA sequencing data **</div>
+* <div style="color:green">**Signature Module: calculatint signature scores, estimate phenotype related signatures and corresponding genes, and evaluate signatures generated from single-cell RNA sequencing data **</div>
   * `calculate_sig_score()`: estimate the interested signatures enrolled in IOBR R package, which involves TME-associated, tumor-metabolism, and tumor-intrinsic signatures.
   * `feature_manipulation()`: manipulate features including the cell fraction and signatures generated from multi-omics data for latter analysis and model construction.
 Remove missing values, outliers and variables without significant variance.
-  * `format_signatures()`: generate the object of `calculate_sig_score()`function, by inputting a data frame with signatures as column names of corresponding gene sets, and return a list contain the signature information for calculating multiple signature scores.
+  * `format_signatures()`: generate the object for `calculate_sig_score()` function, by inputting a data frame with signatures as column names of corresponding gene sets, and return a list contain the signature information for calculating multiple signature scores.
   * `format_msigdb()`: transform the signature gene sets data  with gmt format, which is not included in the signature collection and might be downloaded in the MSgiDB website, into the object of `calculate_sig_score()`function.
   * `sig_gsea()`: Waiting for updates...
 </br>